Autumn colors are even more spectacular when you’re out in the middle of them!

 Apps for Your Leaf Viewing Pleasure

 This app, for Apple and Android, is most useful if you’re planning to visit a National Park, like The Great Smokies or the Grand Tetons.
-It’s an audio tour of the area you choose, helping you color your fall tour with historical context.
+It’s an audio tour of the area you choose, helping you color your fall hikes with historical context.
 The downside: some places have very little or no stories in this app.
 Hopefully, the developers will add more content soon!

-Want to identify those lovely leaves on the trail?
+Want to identify those lovely leaves while hiking on the trail?
 Use this app to figure it out!
 It was developed by researchers from Columbia University, the University of Maryland and the Smithsonian Institution.
 Get your snap on!

 Not specifically for fall leaves, Google Lens is a relatively new function you can use to identify things in your photos.
 Take a snapshot of a landmark, an unusual plant, an animal … and Google Lens will try to tell you more about it.
 Go here for more information about how to access it.